 The Theory of Demand and Supply is one of the basic and very popular theories in economic.
 It postulates that whenever the demand for any product is greater than the supply, scarcity is very evidently a sure experience.
-This theory explains that petrol scarcity is a function of the demand side activity; that when people do not need a thing, the scarcity of the thing cannot be experienced.

-a) Petrol genealogy, causes of scarcity and crisis situation in Nigeria
+This theory explains that petrol scarcity is a function of the demand side activity; that when people do not need a) Petrol genealogy, causes of scarcity and crisis situation in Nigeria